Walt Disney Company’s Organizational Structure for Synergistic Diversification

 3. Geographical divisions

 Business-Type Segments.
 The Walt Disney Company’s primary structural characteristic is its business-type segments or divisions.
 These segments allow focus on specific business types and industries.
 For example, the company has a segment for its entertainment products, and another segment for its amusement parks and resorts.
-In this corporate structure, the segments operate under a related-constrained diversification strategy.
+In this corporate structure, Disney’s segments operate under a related-constrained diversification strategy.
 Constraints are maintained through centralized corporate management.
 The divisions’ operations are related through shared competitive advantages, such as the company’s strong brand, as determined in the SWOT analysis of Disney.
 The company may create or change segments while strategically diversifying its global business.
 The following are the business-type segments or divisions in Disney’s organizational structure:

 Geographical Divisions.
-This attribute of Disney’s organizational structure addresses variations among local, domestic and regional markets.
+This attribute of Disney’s organizational structure addresses variations among local, domestic, and regional markets.
 Such variations are based on geographic factors that affect the mass media, entertainment, and parks and resorts industries.
 For example, differences among regional sociocultural factors lead to differences in the preferences of the company’s customers in the entertainment industry.
 Thus, these geographical divisions are a corporate structural characteristic for ensuring the suitability of business strategies relative to market conditions.
 The Walt Disney Company’s corporate structure enables strategic management to address market variations through the following geographical divisions:

 2. Europe